Managing Vibrio risk

 • Vibrio cholerae serogroups O1 or O139, responsible for cholera, are mainly linked to human-to-human transmission, ingestion of contaminated water, or consumption of food contaminated by water.

-• For Vibrio parahaemolyticus and Vibrio cholerae non-O1/non-O139, the main contamination routes are crustaceans, shellfish, and other seafood products.
+• The main causes of contamination by Vibrio parahaemolyticus and Vibrio cholerae non-O1/non-O139 are crustaceans, shellfish, and other seafood products.

-• For Vibrio vulnificus, foodborne contamination is rare; transmission occurs mainly through skin contact.
+• With Vibrio vulnificus, foodborne contamination is rare; transmission occurs mainly through skin contact.

 Pathogenicity determined in one or two steps